-- 2 Construction of VIG Alternative B2's 115-kV Segment VIG8 would require the same construction - 3 equipment, methods, and materials as the proposed Valley-Ivyglen Project's 115-kV Segment VIG8. - 4 Construction activities would generate significant short-term increases in ambient noise levels along De - 5 Palma Road, Santiago Canyon Road, a short segment of Temescal Canyon Road west of I-15, and Maitri - Road, as well as an unnamed road.
-There are also more sensitive receptors along VIG Alternative B2's 115-kV Segment VIG8.
-Sensitive receptors would also be closer under VIG Alternative B2; the closest - 115-kV Segment VIG8.
-Sensitive receptors would also be closer under VIG Alternative B2; the closest receptors are about 18 feet away from 115-kV Segment VIG8 on Santiago Canyon Road, whereas for the - 9 proposed project the closest sensitive receptor is 158 feet from 115-kV Segment VIG8.
+- 2 Construction of VIG Alternative B2's 115-kV Segment VIG8 would require the same construction - 3 equipment, methods, and materials as the proposed Valley-Ivyglen Project's 115-kV Segment VIG8. - 4 Construction activities would generate significant short-term increases in ambient noise levels along De - 5 Palma Road, Santiago Canyon Road, a short segment of Temescal Canyon Road west of I-15, and Maitri - 6 Road, as well as an unnamed road.
+There are also more sensitive receptors along VIG Alternative B2's - 7 115-kV Segment VIG8.
+Sensitive receptors would also be closer under VIG Alternative B2; the closest - 8 receptors are about 18 feet away from 115-kV Segment VIG8 on Santiago Canyon Road, whereas for the - 9 proposed project the closest sensitive receptor is 158 feet from 115-kV Segment VIG8.
 Noise at the - 10 closest sensitive receptor under VIG Alternative B2 would be over 97 dBA, which is above the - significance threshold of 75 dBA.
-Though blasting would not be needed on this alternative alignment, - 12 impacts would be greater than with the proposed project and would be significant.
-Mitigation would be - 13 implemented, but noise levels could not be reduced to under 75 dBA and would remain significant. - 14
+Though blasting would not be needed on this alternative alignment, - impacts would be greater than with the proposed project and would be significant.
+Mitigation would be - implemented, but noise levels could not be reduced to under 75 dBA and would remain significant. - 14 15

-16 Construction of VIG Alternative B2 would require a similar number of workers and include the use of the 17 same construction equipment, methods, and materials as the proposed Valley-Ivyglen Project.
-Trips would be distributed slightly differently than the proposed project, since more construction equipment and 18 19 vehicles would be routed south of I-15 from Indian Truck Trail rather than north of I-15.
-This change 20 would cause a negligible decrease in LOS impacts to intersections also used to access other project 21 components, such as the intersection of Temescal Canyon Road with Indian Truck Trail.
-Traffic might 22 instead negligibly increase at the intersection of Indian Truck Trail Road and Campbell Ranch Road.
-The 23 proposed project would maintain the existing overall LOS D at Indian Truck Trail Road and Campbell 24 Ranch Road, with a delay of 39.5 seconds (an increase of 0.8 seconds) in the AM peak hour and 45.7 25 seconds (an increase of 8.5 seconds) in the PM peak hour.
-Signalized delay can be up to 55 seconds to stay within the acceptable threshold of LOS D. Even if delay doubled on this intersection when compared 26 27 to the proposed project, delay would still be less than 55 seconds and would be within the acceptable 28 LOS.
+Construction of VIG Alternative B2 would require a similar number of workers and include the use of the same construction equipment, methods, and materials as the proposed Valley-Ivyglen Project.
+Trips would be distributed slightly differently than the proposed project, since more construction equipment and vehicles would be routed south of I-15 from Indian Truck Trail rather than north of I-15.
+This change would cause a negligible decrease in LOS impacts to intersections also used to access other project components, such as the intersection of Temescal Canyon Road with Indian Truck Trail.
+Traffic might instead negligibly increase at the intersection of Indian Truck Trail Road and Campbell Ranch Road.
+The proposed project would maintain the existing overall LOS D at Indian Truck Trail Road and Campbell Ranch Road, with a delay of 39.5 seconds (an increase of 0.8 seconds) in the AM peak hour and 45.7 seconds (an increase of 8.5 seconds) in the PM peak hour.
+Signalized delay can be up to 55 seconds to stay within the acceptable threshold of LOS D. Even if delay doubled on this intersection when compared to the proposed project, delay would still be less than 55 seconds and would be within the acceptable LOS.
 Impacts would be about the same as the proposed project.
-Under VIG Alternative B2, impacts 29 would remain less than significant for intersections near 115-kV Segment VIG8.
+Under VIG Alternative B2, impacts would remain less than significant for intersections near 115-kV Segment VIG8.